 - ☑ Motherboard driver disk

-- ☑ User's Manual
+- ✓ User's Manual

-- Quick Installation Guide
+- ☑ Quick Installation Guide

+- One antenna

-- ☑ I/O Shield - One G Connector
+- ☑ I/O Shield

+- ☑ Two SATA cables

+- ✓ One M.2 screw kit

-\ The box contents above are for reference only and the actual items shall depend on the product package you obtain.
+- The box contents above are for reference only and the actual items shall depend on the product package you obtain.
 The box contents are subject to change without notice.

+- (Note 1) The connector/chip is on the back of the motherboard.

+- (Note 2) The hole is on the PCH heatsink of the motherboard.